 Matanzas River, Tolomato River, Guana River, Florida Circumnavigational Saltwater Paddling Trail segment (Tomoka/Pellicer)

-While the coastal areas of Flagler County are predominantly coquina sand beaches with large sand dunes and sea oats vegetation, the interior areas are salt marshes and areas with tall pine trees and low lying shrubs along the Intracoastal Waterway.
+While the coastal areas of Flagler County are predominantly coquina sand beaches with large sand dunes and sea oats vegetation, the interior areas are salt marshes and areas with tall pine trees and low-lying shrubs along the Intracoastal Waterway.
 From December to March, Atlantic right whales migrate to the warm, protected waters near Flagler County to give birth and raise their calves.
-These whales are often sighted from the beach along the coast.
-As part of the right whale sighting network, the Town of Beverly Beach mantains an observation base location on one of its public beach access points to help gather information and sightings on this endangered species.
+These whales often are sighted from the beach along the coast.
+As part of the right whale sighting network, the Town of Beverly Beach maintains an observation base location on one of its public beach access points to help gather information and sightings on this endangered species.
 Flagler County coastal areas are vital habitats for many varieties of birds including the bald eagle.

 Archaeological evidence suggests early human habitation of Flagler County dating back nearly 10,000 years ago.
 Spanish colonization of the area began in the mid-1500s through the 1700s.
 From 1763-1821, Britain and Spain fought for control of this area.
-Flagler County was named after Henry Flagler, the rail-road tycoon who transformed the East Coast of Florida with the construction of the Florida East Coast Railway.
+Flagler County was named after Henry Flagler, the railroad tycoon who transformed the East Coast of Florida with the construction of the Florida East Coast Railway.